containers/crun-vm/README.md

 ```

 If the VM image supports cloud-init or Ignition, the volume will automatically
-be mounted inside the guest at the given destination path.
-Otherwise, you can
+be mounted in it at the given destination path.
+Otherwise, you can mount it
-mount it manually by running the following command in the guest:
+manually by running the following command in the VM:

 ```console
 $ mount -t virtiofs /home/fedora/util /home/fedora/util